aws-amplify/amplify-js/media/authentication_guide.md

 ### Error Message

 During authentication flows, there are some error messages returned from server.
-Amplify provides a simple way of customizing error messages.
-A callback `messageMap` function.
+Amplify provides a simple way of customizing error messages with a `messageMap` callback.

-The function simply takes the original message then output desired message.
-Check `AmplifyMessageMap.js` to see how Amplify makes its map function.
+The function simply takes the original message as arguments and then outputs the desired message.
+Check `AmplifyMessageMap.js` to see how Amplify makes the map function.

 ```
 const map = (message) => {